temporalio/documentation/docs/dev-guide/golang/features.md

 ### Handle Signal

 Workflows listen for Signals by the Signal's name.

 Use the `GetSignalChannel()` API from the `go.temporal.io/sdk/workflow` package to get the Signal Channel.

+A common use-case is to block a workflow while waiting for a Signal, like in the following snippet:

 ```go
 func YourWorkflowDefinition(ctx workflow.Context, param YourWorkflowParam) error {